Data-fi/Gallery/README.md

 `/listings/:Id/photos`
 Add photo to photos collection/table and reference to photos array for current listing ID into database.
 Can only add one photo at a time.
-Refactor in the future for multiple photos in future versions if need be.
-Listing Id is not needed in the input because the path is already telling server which specific LOCATION in databse to add to.

 ```
 INPUT: JSON data type
   {
-   Photo: Url String *,
+   Photo: String *,
    Caption: String
   }

 OUTPUT: `Status code 200` or `Error message`
 ```

 3. PUT: